TheBeachMaster/XplatMeetup/README.md

 # XplatMeetup

-The main aim of this meetup is to highlight the various cross-platform solutions in the market right now and their differences
+The main aim of this meetup is to highlight the various cross-platform solutions in the market right now  their differences and how to set you up

 ## Ionic
 <details>